Nematjon1/sudoku-solver/README.md

 # sudoku-solver

-Sudoku solver full stack application
+Sudoku solver full stack application.
+One of the side projects.